doritoes/iploc8.com/3_Docker.md

 # Learn More
 ## Testing health check function
-You can point your browser to the healtch check URL: http://127.0.0.1:5000/healthcheck
+You can point your browser to the health check URL: http://127.0.0.1:5000/healthcheck

 Another way is to use a `curl` command: `curl -v http://127.0.0.1:5000/healthcheck`

-### Container up for longer that 12 hours
+### Container up for longer than 12 hours
-If the container us up longer that 12 hours, an HTTP 203 status will be retuns an a message explaining why.
+If the container is up longer than 12 hours, an HTTP 203 status will be returned with a message explaining why.
 ~~~
 {
   "status": "Container uptime exceeds threshold (uptime: 234027.9399881363 seconds)"